alexbarthhd/3DCV_project/ML/README.md

 python manage.py drive --model 'name of model'
 ```

-Sample models 'track' and 'dagger' are available for usage.
+Sample models 'track' and 'dagger' are ready to drive.
+A zipped folder containing labeled images can be extracted to train a new model.